 Nestled in the heart of Towson’s business district, historic Prospect Hill Cemetery is the highest elevation and largest green space in the town’s central core.
-Within its green and peaceful six acres rest men and women whose lives shaped Baltimore County history for more than 150 years.
-Yet the property is also an active cemetery business that still has lots available for future generations.
+Within its green and peaceful six acres rest men and women whose lives shaped Baltimore County history for more than 250 years.
+Yet the property is also an active cemetery business that still has lots available to purchase for future generations.

-Originally part of the Hampton estate of Captain Charles Ridgely, Prospect Hill has been in continuous use as a cemetery since the 1890s as the community of Towson grew up around it.
-Among those buried here are a defender of Fort McHenry, veterans who served in every war from the American Revolution through Vietnam, and founders of Baltimore County government.
+Originally this land was part of the Hampton estate of Captain Charles Ridgely.
+Prospect Hill has been in continuous use as a cemetery since 1892.
+The community of Towson grew up around it.
+Among those buried here are two defenders of Baltimore in the War of 1812, veterans who served in every war from the American Revolution through the Invasion of Grenada, an infamous movie star, and founders of local businesses and leaders in Baltimore County government.

 Like many other historic properties, Prospect Hill Cemetery has had its ups and downs.
 By the 1980s, it had fallen into disrepair and was in danger of succumbing to development.
 In 1984, a group of Towson families led by Dr. Robert Parker, James Campbell and Carroll Klingelhofer formed a non-profit corporation to purchase Prospect Hill, with the goal of restoring the beauty and dignity of this six-acre landmark and preserving it for future generations of Baltimore County families.
 Today, the cemetery is well maintained by its board and other volunteers.
 More history.

-More than 3,000 people are buried in Prospect Hill Cemetery, and some 700 gravesites – for both cremation and burials – remain available for a reasonable purchase price.
+More than 3,000 people are buried in Prospect Hill Cemetery, and some 300 gravesites – for both cremation urns and traditional ground burials – remain available for a reasonable purchase price.
 Funds generated by the sale of lots are invested for future maintenance needs.

-In the past few years, the cemetery has been awarded four Community Conservation Grants by Baltimore County, as well as a grant from the Baltimore County Historical Trust and the Towson Rotary Foundation.
-These funds, along with contributions from other donors, have been used to upgrade the landscaping and restore the green perimeter to screen the view of the commercial incursion of modern Towson.
+In the past several years, the cemetery has been awarded Community Conservation Grants by Baltimore County, as well as several grants from the Preservation Alliance of Baltimore County and the Towson Rotary Foundation.
+These funds, along with contributions from other donors, have been used to upgrade the landscaping and restore the green perimeter in order to screen the view of the commercial incursion of modern Towson.
 The cemetery has also added security lighting, while preserving the 19th century vista from the crest of its hill.

 During the past decade, Prospect Hill Cemetery has installed: